-What should I expect at my first dental hygiene visit?
+What should I expect at my first dental cleaning visit?

 Many new patients that enter into our office need more than “just a cleaning”.
-At a typical dental hygiene visit, you can expect us to do several things that include the following:
+Our services encompass the entirety of dental hygiene to ensure your teeth are in spectacular condition when you leave our Houston office.
+You can expect us to do several things that include the following:

 - Perform a thorough gum and periodontal evaluation

 - Screen for decay with x-rays and the diagnodent (our cavity detecting laser)

 - Effectively and comfortably clean your teeth with hand and/or microsonic scaling instruments.

 - Polish superficial stain, floss, and apply a fluoride treatment to protect enamel.

 - Instruct you on how to care for your teeth and gums at home.

 - Determine frequency of visits and if repetitive therapy is needed to treat periodontal infection.

 What is gum disease and can dental cleaning help prevent it?